A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Related Work

 There are works which, like our algorithmic mapping, try to create teleoperation mappings without requiring that the user provide intuition about hand kinematics.

-Kheddar et al. proposed high level abstraction teleoperation, where the operator manipulates a virtual environment and a bilateral transform translates changes in the virtual environment into commands for the robot, such that the slave mimics the change in the real environment~\cite{kheddar1997}.
+Kheddar et al. proposed high level abstraction teleoperation, where the operator manipulates a virtual environment and a bilateral transform translates changes in the virtual environment into commands for the robot ~\cite{kheddar1997}.
 The gripper control is object based, i.e. the robot must manipulate and transport an object in the real world in the same way it is being manipulated in the virtual environment~\cite{kheddar2001}.
-Although they describe several possible ways to transform between the human and robotic hands, their ultimate solution is autonomous, and does not include a teleoperation mapping.
+Although they describe several possible ways to transform between the human and robotic hands, their ultimate solution is autonomous.
+Learning high level tasks from demonstrations is reviewed elsewhere~\cite{chernova2014}.

 Kang et al. also introduced an object based approach to identifying human grasps using the contact web~\cite{kang1997}.
 Once the human grasp has been identified, the robot hand is shaped based on virtual fingers and the human grasp.
 However, the user still provides an understanding of how the robot functions - for each new robot, they assign the fingers as being a primary finger, a secondary finger, or a palm.